triggermesh/triggermesh/docs/sources/kafka.md

       name: default
 ```

-## Creating a Kafka Source with Kerberos-SSL
+### Creating a Kafka Source with Kerberos-SSL

+This section demonstrates how to configure a KafkaSource to use Kerberos-SSL authentication.

 Before creating the `KafkaSource`, we are going to create some secrets that the `KafkaSource` will need for the authentication with Kerberos + SSL.

+- The kerberos config file.
+- The kerberos keytab file.
+- The CA Cert file.

 ```console
 kubectl create secret generic config --from-file=krb5.conf